tier4/scenario_simulator_v2/docs/design/Metrics.md

 # Metrics

-Metrics classs allow you to check Autoware way of driving is valid or not.
+Metrics class allow you to check Autoware way of driving is valid or not.

 ## Lifecycle